chevere/docs/reference/Chevere/Interfaces/ThrowableHandler/ThrowableHandlerFormatterInterface.md

 ### getTraceEntryTemplate()

-Get the template used for each trace entry.
+Returns the template used for each trace entry.

 ::: tip RETURN
 string